-3. If the on-field ruling is reversed (Rule 12-7):

-"After further review, the ruling is [followed by a brief description of the video evidence].
-Therefore, [followed by a brief description of the impact of the ruling]."
+- 3. If the on-field ruling is reversed (Rule 12-7): - "After further review, the ruling is [followed by a brief description of the video evidence].
+Therefore, [followed by a brief description of the impact of the ruling]." - e.

-e.
 If a ruling is reversed, the replay official shall supply the referee with all pertinent data as needed (next down, distance, yard line, position of the ball, clock status/adjustment) in order to resume play under the correct game conditions.
+If replay has all of the information required to overturn the on-field ruling, O2O may be utilized to facilitate the process.